StephR77/StephR77/README.md

 👋 I'm **Yury Stefany Rodríguez**.

-👩‍🏫I am a bilingual professional with over three years of experience in education and customer service, recently graduated as a QA Engineer.
-During this transition into technology, I developed hands-on projects such as `regression testing`, `web` and `mobile application testing`, `API validation`, and `Automation`, applying tools like **Python**, **SQL**, **Jira**, **Selenium**, **Postman**, **DevTools**, and **Android Studio**.
+👩‍🏫 I am a bilingual professional with a background in education, currently transitioning into the tech field as a QA Engineer.
+My career has been defined by **adaptability**, **resilience**, and a **strong commitment to continuous learning**, qualities that have enabled me to successfully embrace new professional challenges.

-💆‍♀️My focus has always been on ensuring that every product meets the highest quality standards, combining *attention to detail*, *analytical thinking*, and a strong passion for *continuous learning*.
-I firmly believe in implementing innovative solutions that improve our daily lives.
+💆‍♀️ I recently completed an intensive QA Engineer bootcamp, where I worked on real-world projects such as *Urban Grocers*, *Urban Routes*, and *Urban Scooter*, applying regression testing, API validation, web and mobile testing, as well as process automation.
+I gained hands-on experience with tools such as **Python**, **SQL**, **Selenium**, **Postman**, **DevTools**, **Jira**, and **GitHub**, strengthening both my technical skills and my ability to ensure quality across diverse environments.

-🌟I am seeking new opportunities where I can apply my technical skills, grow professionally and contribute to the success of challenging projects.
-I would love to connect and explore how I can bring value to your team.
+🌟 I am excited to begin my career in QA, bringing my **analytical mindset**, **attention to detail**, and **passion for excellence to every project**. 🚀 I would love to connect with you and explore how I can contribute to your team by ensuring high-quality products that truly make an impact.

 ---